 Our sustainable enterprise, hejhej-mats, aims to create a closed-loop, fully sustainable yoga mat. hejhej-mats will find a way to alleviate the excessive exhaustion of resources.
-This is because no new materials will be needed and only already existing resources are processed for the production of hejhej-mats.
+This is because already existing resources are processed for the production of hejhej-mats.
 We think we already have enough resources on the planet and we do not have to take new ones, even if they are natural.
 Thereby, we are tackling the problem of waste production and resource scarcity of our planet.
 We make use of a underutilized resource, give it a continual life, thus preventing plastic from ending up in the ocean and ultimately, contributing to a more sustainable planet.
 Our product will be recyclable, so all nutrients can be used for new production.
 Additionally, our yoga mat helps to continue the research of implementing circular designs in new industry sectors.
 By extending the lifespan of our product, we attain a greater level of sustainable consumption and production.
 With hejhej-mats, we will ease your conscience during purchase, usage and disposal of your yoga mat.

 Our hejhej-mats yoga mat will not just be sustainable but functional and simply beautiful.
 The tessellated optic is a result of the diversity of the waste materials used for the production of hejhej-mats.
 Owing to the varying characteristics of the material, each mat will also slightly differ in its appearance.
 Thus, every hejhej-mats yoga mat is unique and one of a kind.